 Called to Active Duty

-Citadel students in the National Guard and Reserves and with some prior active duty personnel may be called/recalled to active duty.
+Citadel students in the National Guard, Reserves and active duty personnel who may be called/recalled to active duty or have active duty assignments significantly changed unexpectedly.

 The Citadel recognizes and appreciates the important contributions made by these men and women to our country.
 In support of these students, The Citadel has developed the following procedures to provide each college with maximum flexibility in assisting these students.
 Students who are activated for full time military service during a time of national crisis (SC Code of Law 59-101-395), with activation orders or other official documentation will be provided the following options: